The Mirror Clemens-Schmid Sequence: Abstract

 \section{Abstract}

-We introduce a four-term long exact sequence that relates the cohomology of a smooth variety admitting a projective fibration over a projective base to the cohomology of the open set obtained by removing the preimage of a general linear section.
+We introduce a four-term long exact sequence that relates the cohomology of a smooth variety admitting a projective morphism onto a projective base to the cohomology of the open set obtained by removing the preimage of a general linear section.
 We show that this sequence respects the perverse Leray filtration and induces exact sequences of mixed Hodge structures on its graded pieces.
-We conjecture that this exact sequence should be thought of as mirror to the Clemens-Schmid sequence, which describes the cohomology of degenerations, and we exhibit this mirror relationship explicitly for all Type II and many Type III degenerations of K3 surfaces.
+We conjecture that this exact sequence should be thought of as mirror to the Clemens-Schmid sequence, which describes the cohomology of degenerations.
+We exhibit this mirror relationship explicitly for all Type II and many Type III degenerations of K3 surfaces.
+In three dimensions, we show that for Tyurin degenerations of Calabi-Yau threefolds our conjecture is a consequence of existing mirror conjectures, and we explicitly verify our conjecture for a more complicated degeneration of the quintic threefold.